Babi Badalov: Life and work

 Babi Badalov was born as Babakhan Badalov in Lerik, a small town near the Iranian border in the Talysh region of Azerbaijan, to an Azeri father and a Talysh mother.
 After serving two years in the Soviet Army, he moved to Leningrad (now Saint Petersburg) in 1980, where he quickly became a leading underground artist and a member of the unofficial artists group the Association of Experimental Visual Arts (TEII).
 Badalov participated in numerous art shows with the group in Russia and abroad.
-In the late 1980s, he met artists Vadim Ovchinnikov and Timur Novikov, members of the New Artists Group, and became involved in a variety of their projects and art campaigns.
+In the late 1980s, he met artists Vadim Ovchinnikov and Timur Novikov, members of the New Artists Group, and became involved in various of their projects and art campaigns.

-Badalov always found different ways of expressing his ideas through art objects, paintings, installations and live performances.
-He also tested himself on the movie set of avant-garde Russian film director Evgeniy Kondratiev.
+Badalov has created art objects, paintings, installations and live performances.
+He also worked on the movie set of avant-garde Russian film director Evgeniy Kondratiev.
 In addition to his visual explorations, Badalov experiments with words and writes obscure poetry, mixing the languages and mentalities of different cultures.
 Even though Russian is not his first language, he won the Pushkinskaya 10 poetry contest.

-In 1990, Badalov mysteriously disappeared from the Leningrad art scene and became a legendary figure, and an inspiration and a role model for younger generations of Russian artists.

-Today, Badalov continues to exhibit around the world and develop his new ideas.
-His latest concept was a series of ecological art objects called Dolls for Adults, where he isolated the plastic of nature inside his own clothes.
-He is also working on a number of visual projects dedicated to linguistic explorations, questioning how a person can become the victim of a language barrier, trying to untangle the confusion of the Cyrillic/Latin mix.
+Badalov created a series of ecological art objects called Dolls for Adults, where he isolated the plastic of nature inside his own clothes.
+He also worked on visual projects dedicated to linguistic explorations, questioning how a person can become the victim of a language barrier, trying to untangle the confusion of the Cyrillic/Latin mix.

-In 2007, world-renowned Moscow-based art critic and curator Victor Misiano invited Badalov to take part in a number of exhibitions, where he displayed his audio-visual projects.

 In 2010, he took part in Manifesta 8 in Cartagena, Region of Murcia, Spain, The Watchmen, the Liars, the Dreamers at Le Plateau – Frac Ile-de-France, Paris and Lonely at the Top (LATT): Europe at Large #5 (2010), with Vyacheslav Akhunov and Azat Sargsyan at M HKA, Antwerp.

 In 2011, Badalov was granted asylum in France due to threats of an honor killing in Azerbaijan because of his homosexuality.

 In 2019, his work was shown in the group exhibition Hotel Europa: Their Past, Your Present, Our Future at Open Space of Experimental Art, Tbilisi, and in the two solo exhibitions Soul Mobilisation at La Verrière - Fondation d'entreprise Hermès, Brussels and Het is of de stenen spreken (silence is a commons) at Casco Art Institute, Utrecht.